sCrypt-Inc/scryptlib/README.md

 }
 ```

-You could find more examples using `scryptjs` in the [boilerplate](https://github.com/scrypt-sv/boilerplate) project mentioned above.
+You could find more examples using `scryptlib` in the [boilerplate](https://github.com/scrypt-sv/boilerplate) project mentioned above.